+Course Title Grade Level Credit

+HIS 101 College US History 11 HS 1

 Prerequisite: Global History and Geography, average of 85 or higher, teacher recommendation.

 In this course we explore the history of the United States from the first contacts among Native Americans, Europeans, and Africans in North America to modern times.
 We will study the people, ideologies, institutions and major events that contribute to the development of American political and social cultures.
 Through reading, discussions, lectures and presentations, an understanding of how the nations' past continues to shape its present will be developed.
+Students must pass the NYS Regents Exam in U.S. History in order to graduate.
+It is also the final exam for the course and 20% of the final grade.

 Text(s): The Unfinished Nation, A People's History of the United States